Ooh-LaLa/zen_app_front_end/README.md

-### 🍃 Welcome to the zen quote app.
+### 🍃 Welcome to Zen Quote App.
 Here, you will find little droplets of zen left by people who are practicing the art of mindfulness.
 Zen involves the contemplation of koans - riddles or paradoxes that are used to challenge the mind and break through conceptual thinking.

 ### Use this app to share some zen thoughts with fellow practitioners aiming to cultivate awareness and attentiveness in their lives.
 This app intends to bring its users closer to achieving a state of mind free from ego, attachment and judgment, which leads to a path of greater insight, compassion and wisdom.
 Namaste. 🍃
 ---